WHAT IS AERATION

 Aeration is the process of taking small plugs or cores (usually one to six inches long) out of the lawn.
 Over time, the soil under your grass compacts making it difficult for the lawn roots to breath, feed, and grow.
-Plug Aeration is used to increase the health of the lawn by decompacting the soil.
+Plug Aeration is used to increase the health of the lawn by decompacting the soil and also helps manage or eradicate fungus and other lawn diseases.

-Next, we identify your sprinkler head locations so we don’t puncture them with the Aerator.
-We flag each head as necessary and then go to work Aerating.
+Next, we’ll identify your sprinkler head locations so we don’t puncture them with the Aerator.
+We’ll flag each head as necessary and then go to work Aerating.

 Aeration is essential to maintaining a healthy lawn.
 As lawns age, soil compacts, reducing the pores or pockets of oxygen needed for roots to breathe, absorb nutrients and water, and grow.
 Soil compaction also reduces micro-organism abundance and health.
 Core Aeration therefore: